jsabic/StatusBar.Xamarin/README.md

 ### Conclusion

 With this implementation we can have same StatusBar and NavigationBar functionality on both Android and iOS.
-For further information you can check out example project that fully demonstrates how to setup and implement given functionalites.
+For further information you can check out example project that fully demonstrates how to setup and implement given functionalities.